jack-linaker/crow/version1_tkinter/README.md

 > [!NOTE]
 >
 > The following instructions include the command `python`.
 This command can only
-> be used when the Python interpreter (`python.exe`) has been added to the
+> be used when Python has been added to the [PATH][wikipedia-path] environment
-> [PATH][wikipedia-path] environment variable, or if you are working in a
+> variable, or if you are working in a [virtual environment][python-docs-venv].
-> [virtual environment][python-docs-venv].
-If neither of these are the case, you
+> If neither of these are the case, you can add Python to your user environment
-> can add Python to your user environment variables, otherwise you will need to
+> variables, otherwise you will need to specify the full path to the Python
-> specify the full path to the Python interpreter instead of typing `python`.
+> interpreter instead of typing `python`.
+That is, rather than running the
-> That is, rather than running the command:
+> command:
 >
 > ```sh
 > python your_script.py